What Is Hosted Telephony?

-Hosted telephony, also known as cloud telephony, is a phone service that allows businesses to make and receive calls and communicate using the internet.
-Instead of using traditional on premises phone line and hardware, hosted telephony relies on the internet to transmit phone calls.
-This can provide organisations with a range of benefits bringing cost savings, flexibility due to advanced features.
+Instead of using traditional on-premise phone lines and hardware, hosted telephony relies on the internet to transmit phone calls.
+This can provide organisations with a range of benefits such as cost savings, flexibility and advanced features.

-What are the Benefits of Hosted Telephony?
+What are the benefits of hosted telephony?

 Cost Savings